JoBase/jobase.github.io/README.md

 ```

 If everything works, you are ready to start coding!
-Please look at the minimal example below to understand the structure of a JoBase application.
+The minimal Python example below demonstrates the structure of a basic JoBase application.

 ```
 from JoBase import *